gitlabhq/gitlabhq/doc/issues/index.md

 ## Comment

 Commenting in issues is what makes it most interesting.
-It's where you ask questions, give suggestions, approve or disapprove that discussion.
+It's where you ask questions, give suggestions, approve or deny that discussion.

 ## Add Emoji

 Award emoji, comment with emoji, or add it to the issue description.
+They are important to share a little bit of emotions through your text ;)

 ## @mentions